libregis/GST101/docs/Lab4.md

 Now that you have digitized data into the empty shapefile you created, you will learn how to modify existing shapefiles.

-1. Click the Add Raster Layer button and navigate to the Lab 5/Data folder.
+1. Click the Add Raster Layer button and navigate to the `GST101\data\Lab4` folder.

 2. Set the filter to Multi-resolution Seamless Image Database (*.sid, *.SID).